tylergrinn/big-ridge-outdoor-kitchens-modules/README.md

   a. remove all the folders above the jpg file so it looks like `map_Kd TEXTURE_FILE.jpg`\
   b.
 Find the resulting texture `.jpg` file from the first step and upload it to the `textures` folder in this repository
 6. Upload the resulting `.obj` file from the first step as described above.

+# Connectable Faces

+In the `config.yaml`, each module can have a connectableFaces array with the following values:
+- 'left' (x=0 plane)
+- 'right' (x=width plane)
+- 'front' (z=0 plane)
+- 'back' (z=-depth plane)

+The width and depth values are taken from the 'size' property of the module.
+Most pieces will be connectable by just their left and right faces.